Jamaican Cornmeal Porridge

 Notes

-Mixing the cornmeal with little cold water before cooking avoids the formation of lumps.
+Mixing the cornmeal with a little cold water before cooking avoids the formation of lumps.

-If you feel the condensed milk did not make the porridge sweet enough for you, you can add in a little sugar too.
+If you feel the condensed milk did not make the porridge sweet enough, add a little sugar, too.

 Nutrition